zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Maya is suggesting that Patrick have a random filin g system that “embraces chaos.”
 “Chaos” (chaos) is the opposite of order.
 I f you looked at my desk right now, for example, and I’m looking at it right now, it is chaos.
 There is no order.
 I have papers over here and papers over there.
 It dri ves my wife crazy – but enough about me.

 To finish the dialogue, we will explain what Maya m eans by “embraces.”
 “To embrace” (embrace) here means to welcome something with a lot of enthusiasm, a lot of energy, a lot of joy and happiness.
-Maya i s suggesting that Patrick create a file system that would embrace chaos – that would  be based on, if you will, chance.
+Maya is suggesting that Patrick create a file system that would embrace chaos – that would  be based on, if you will, chance.

 Patrick says, “No, I haven’t.
 If I wanted chaos, I’ d go home to my 11 children.”
 Patrick says that if he wants disorder, he can go h ome to his 11 children.
 If you have 11 children in one house, you would have a lot  of chaos, a lot of disorder.
 I know, of course, because I come from a family of 11  children, and there was a lot of chaos when I was growing up.